MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 0. Open source and gratis.
 All currently existing modules as well, but the licenses is to be decided by the Author.

 For mod developers, a selection of libraries and frameworks has been created, to aid compataibility, and reduce duplication of work.
-Such as defining ores, common plants and how they grow, climate and weather, networking between blocks, etc. Modules are a good source of code refrence, for seasoned and budding mod developers alike.
+Such as defining ores, common plants and how they grow, climate and weather, networking between blocks, how ores spawn etc. Modules are a good source of code refrence, for seasoned and budding mod developers alike.

 for converting a minecraft mod to a terasology module,